griffio/spring-security-auth0-sample/README.md

 You need to create an Auth0 application with a valid database user account to login via the http://localhost:8080/index.html page.

 Change the setupPage values in index.html to your application domain and client id provided by Auth0 (apps/APIs).

+The javascript client requests the UserInfo resource from auth0.

 ~~~javascript
    function setupPage() {